Core Web Vitals Explained: Non-Technical Guide

 Where to find your CWV scores:

-1. Google Search Console > Core Web Vitals: The definitive source for how Google views your site across all indexed pages.
+1. Google Search Console > Core Web Vitals: The clearest source for how Google views your site across indexed pages.

 2. PageSpeed Insights: Enter a specific URL to see both Field Data (what real users experience) and Lab Data (simulated diagnostics).